kenil-shah/Description-Based-Person-Identification/README.md

 ### Instructions

-1) Height channel is not currently used as a filter due to it's dependance on camera parameters.
+1) Height channel is currently not used as a filter due to it's dependance on camera parameters.

-2) The output frames with bounding box of located person is stored in /output/. folder
+2) Output frames with bounding box of the desired person are stored in /output/. folder.